Kabitee/cybersecurity-learning-path/projects/placeholder.md

 - Problem-solving and critical thinking

-*Projects will be added progressively as I build my cybersecurity portfol
+Projects will be added progressively as I build my cybersecurity portfolio